ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/projections.dotnet.markdown

 {PANEL/}

 ## Projections and the Session
-Because you are working with projections, and not directly with documents, they are _not_ tracked by the session, and modifications to a projection will not modify the document when SaveChanges is called.
+Because you are working with projections and not directly with documents, they are _not_ tracked by the session.
+Modifications to a projection will not modify the document when SaveChanges is called.

 ## Related Articles